-The lifestyle in Barcelona is filled with exciting nightlife, cultural events, attractions, fine food and great shopping.
+The expat lifestyle in Barcelona is filled with exciting cultural events, attractions, fine food and great shopping as well as nightlife.

 Beaches in Barcelona

 The high season for Barcelona’s beaches is from early April to the end of September.
 The city’s beaches are well equipped to handle the throngs of tourists and locals, with sunbeds, facilities for the disabled, and plenty of lifeguards.

 The most popular beaches in Barcelona include Barceloneta and Nova Icaria, both of which are within walking distance from the city centre.
 A little further away, Mar Bella and Nova Mar Bella beaches are popular with water sports enthusiasts, while cyclists and joggers make use of longer, quieter parts of the shore.

 Expats will be able to access all the beaches in Barcelona with public transport if they use a combination of buses and the metro and are prepared to walk a short distance.